MatthieuSarkis/Quantum-Chemistry-Hartree-Fock/README.md

 # Hartree-Fock algorithm

-This repository contains an implementation of the Hartree-Fock algorithm in python, that I started as a step in my Quantum Chemistry study.
+This repository contains an implementation of the restricted Hartree-Fock algorithm in python, that I started as a step in my Quantum Chemistry study.

 We restrict ourselves in a first step to s orbitals, i.e. l=0 orbital angular momentum quantum number, and will extend to p, d, f, etc. orbitals in a second step.